Healing Your Trauma

 “Trauma is hell on earth.
 Trauma resolved is a gift from the gods.” ~ Peter A. Levine

 In post-traumatic stress, the freeze response can also persist long after an adverse event is over.
-In the freeze state, your body will go rigid or will collapse and feel limp.
+In the freeze state, your body will go rigid or collapse and feel limp.
 In the freeze response, endorphins are released to numb your pain, and you will withdraw emotionally.

 Concentrative Meditation: How to Breathe